upgt-testing/hadoop/hadoop-hdfs-project/hadoop-hdfs/RESTART_INJECTION_TRANSFORMATION_GUIDE.md

 **Reason:** Parameterized tests already generate multiple test variants.
 Combining with restart injection creates combinatorial explosion and complex test management.

-**Also SKIP:**
-- Tests that are already restart/recovery tests
-- Tests that mock cluster components extensively
-- Tests with complex multi-threading that depend on timing
-- Tests marked `@Ignore` or `@Disabled`

 ---